MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/the-workflow.md

 If this is true about your app, you can submit the device metadata to the hardware dashboard before you submit your UWP device app to the Microsoft Store dashboard.
 In such cases, you do not need to add the Experience ID to your app; specifying your app as a privileged app in the device metadata is sufficient for privileges to take effect.

-> [!NOTE]
-> UWP device apps for printers and cameras automatically install.
+UWP device apps for printers and cameras automatically install.
 Therefore, these types of UWP device apps must follow the standard submission sequence and be submitted to the Microsoft Store before the device metadata is submitted.

 ## UWP device app limits